CCW MAPS & FAQ’s

-There are no prerequisites for the concealed carry classes.
+There are no prerequisites for any of the concealed carry classes.

 Do I need to purchase a gun prior to taking the class?

 No. Many people who take our class have little or no prior firearm experience.
 You don’t even need to own a gun to attend and enjoy our Multi-State classes.
-However if you wish to attend the Idaho Enhanced Class which requires shooting we recommend you bring your pistol of choice to get antiquated with it, and so you are confident with your own firearm.
+However if you wish to attend the Idaho Enhanced Class which requires shooting we recommend you bring your pistol of choice to get adjusted to, and familiar with it, so you are confident with your own firearm.
 We do however rent pistols for those who have not yet purchased one.
 If you plan on renting a firearm please contact instructors for availability of gun rentals.

 Will you do private classes for groups?